bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 padding for larger hit areas, and basic disabled styling.
 No active states are included in the base nav.

-## Link Appearance
+## Link appearance

 Two style variations are supported: `tabs` and `pills`, which support `active` state styling.
 These variants are mutually exclusive - use only one style or the other.

 ### Tab style

-Make the nav look like tabs by setting the prop `tabs`.
+Make the nav look like tabs by setting the `tabs` prop.

 ```html
 <div>